Course overview

 How you are assessed

-Modules are assessed by a variety of methods including examination and in-course assessment with some utilising other approaches such as group-work or verbal/poster presentations.
+Modules are assessed by a variety of methods including examination and in-course assessment with some utilising other approaches such as verbal/poster presentations.

 Our Disability Services team provide an inclusive and empowering learning environment and have specialist staff to support disabled students access any additional tailored resources needed.
 If you have a specific learning difficulty, mental health condition, autism, sensory impairment, chronic health condition or any other disability please contact a Disability Services as early as possible.